cometbeetle/AutoUncertainties/paper/paper.md

 ## Dependent Random Variables

-To simplify operations on `Uncertainty` objects, `AutoUncertainties` assumes all variables are independent and normally distributed.
+To simplify operations on `Uncertainty` objects, `AutoUncertainties` assumes all variables are independent.
 This means that, in the case where the programmer assumes dependence between two or more `Uncertainty` objects, unexpected and counter-intuitive behavior may arise during uncertainty propagation.
-This is a common pitfall when working with `Uncertainty` objects, especially since the package will not prevent users from manipulating variables in a manner that implies dependence.
+This is a common pitfall when working with `Uncertainty` objects, especially since the package will not prevent programmers from manipulating variables in a manner that implies dependence.
 Examples of this behavior, along with certain potential workarounds, can be found [here](https://autouncertainties.readthedocs.io/en/latest/index.html#current-limitations-and-future-work) in the documentation.
 In general, most binary operations involving the same variable twice will produce undesired results (for instance, performing `X - X`, where `X` is an `Uncertainty` object, will *not* result in a standard deviation of zero).